mutantzombie/SessionOriginSecurity/README.md

 Mike Shema <mike@deadliestwebattacks.com> [@CodexWebSecurum](https://twitter.com/CodexWebSecurum)

-Adapted from the original post at [http://deadliestwebattacks.com/2013/08/08/and-they-have-a-plan/]()
+Adapted from the original post at [http://deadliestwebattacks.com/2013/08/08/and-they-have-a-plan/]().

+Some background on Cross-Site Request Forgery is at [http://deadliestwebattacks.com/2013/01/21/user-agent-secret-agent-double-agent/]().

 Thanks to Vaagn Toukharian <[@tukharian](https://twitter.com/tukharian)> for input, feedback, and design help.

 The Proposed Solution
 ===

-SOS is proposed additional directives for the Content Security Policy.
+The SOS specification proposes additional directives for the Content Security Policy in order to counter Cross-Site Request Forgery (CSRF) attacks.
 Its behavior includes pre-flight requests as used by the Cross Origin Resource Sharing spec.

 The name is intended to evoke the SOS of Morse code, which is both easy to transmit and easy to understand.
-If it is required to explain what SOS stands for, then “Session Origin Security” would be preferred.
+The acronym may stand for "Session Origin Security", although "Save Our Site" would be just as appropriate.

 An SOS policy may be applied to one or more cookies for a web application on a per-cookie or collective basis.
 The policy controls whether the browser includes those cookies during cross-origin requests.
 (A cross-origin resource cannot access a cookie from another origin, but it may generate a request that causes the cookie to be included.)

+Instances of Cross-Origin Requests
+---

+Any request generated from a resource whose browsing context or parent origin does not match the destination origin of the request is considered a cross-origin request.

 Format
 ===